15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 • Purpose

-Massachusetts sits happily in the #1 spot – for the second year running, and… sadly, Mississippi is rooted at the bottom of the rankings – apparently, for the 3rd year running.
+Massachusetts sits happily in the #1 spot for the second year, while Mississippi ranks at the bottom for the third year running.

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile